leanprover-community/leancrawler/README.md

 # Lean crawler

+**Warning:** This tool is a Lean 3 tool, it has no relevance to today’s world.
+Using it makes sense only for paleontologists.

 This is a python library which gathers statistics and relational information about Lean libraries.
 It is at a very early experimental stage, but already usable for fun.